Journey 1

 When Cain was expelled into our world (~5080 BC), he brought that language with him.
 His descendants built the first urban civilisation in Sumer.
 When the flood destroyed the world Adam and Eve had lived in (~2900 BC), Noah's ark came to rest at Ararat.
 Noah's descendants settled in Mesopotamia, speaking the same language.

 This also explains a well-known puzzle in Genesis.
-Chapter 10 lists Noah's descendants "by their clans and languages, in their territories and nations" (Gen 10:5, 20, 31), yet chapter 11 says "the whole earth had one language."
+Chapter 10 lists Noah's descendants "by their clans and languages, in their territories and nations" (Gen 10:5, 20, 31), yet chapter 11 says "one language and a common speech."
 On the two-worlds reading, there is no contradiction.
 Genesis 10 is a retrospective summary of where Noah's descendants eventually settled, after the Babel event scattered them into a world that already had diverse languages and peoples.
 The linguistic diversity of Genesis 10 belongs to the world they settled into, not the single language they brought with them.

 Multiple lines of evidence point to the Sumerian language as the one described in Genesis 11:

-The biblical text also locates the tower in "the land of Shinar" (Gen 11:2), a word that may derive from a Sumerian term for their own territory.
+The biblical text also locates the tower in "a plain in Shinar" (Gen 11:2), a word that may derive from a Sumerian term for their own territory.
 And the world's first writing system was Sumerian, consistent with the advanced capabilities Genesis attributes to Adam's line.

 Taken together, this evidence makes a strong cumulative case that the Tower of Babel account describes the decline of the Sumerian language and the dispersion of its speakers.